tmaiaroto/discfg/README.md

 Related to listening for changes, another difference is that discfg does not store a history like etcd.
 This is useful in etcd because if the long polling got interrupted, it could continue where it left off.
 Keeping a history of changes is not, currently, a goal of discfg nor is long polling for key changes.

+discfg is using DynamoDB (for now) so keep in mind there's a document size limit of 400kb while etcd (currently) has no size limit.

 There are many differences by design.
 Both good and bad depending on the use case.
 If the "good" differences seem to make sense to you, then discfg might be the tool for you.